New Patient Registration

 New Patient Health Check

 When registering with the Surgery we will ask you to book a “New Patient Check”.
-This will be with the Health Care Assistant or Practice Nurse and we request that you bring a urine sample to the appointment.
-The Practice Nurse/Health Care Assistant will run basic health checks and tell you more about the surgery.
+This will be with our Health Care Assistant we request that you bring a urine sample to the appointment.

 Higham Ferrers, Rushden, Chelveston, Newton Bromswold, Knuston, Caldecott